• Skip to primary navigation

 • ⅓ cup maple syrup

-• ⅓ cup liquid coconut oil
+• ⅓ cup coconut oil melted; or any neutral-flavored oil

 Instructions

-• Preheat oven to 350° F. Line a baking sheet with parchment or a silpat, set aside.
+• Preheat oven to 325° F. Line a baking sheet with parchment or a silpat, set aside.

 • Pour oats onto the center of the prepared sheet tray.
 Using your hands or a rubber spatula, press the oat mixture into a tight, flattened rectangle.
-Make sure to press together as much as you can, this process is what is going to make the clusters of granola.

 Nutrition